 3. Then, click on “Change” in the view bar.

-5. Now, click on “Quick Repair” and click on “Repair” to initialize the repair process.
+4. Now, at first, you have to click on “Quick Repair“.
+Then, click on “Repair” to initialize the repair process.

 Follow the on-screen instructions and the Outlook will be repaired in a while.

 Restart your computer to save the changes.
 Now, try to check if the error is still happening or not.